 By now we should be somewhat humble.
 We’ve admitted we were powerless over nicotine, uncovered our character defects, and shared the exact nature of our wrongs with someone else.
 Now we can ask God to remove our shortcomings.
 This is trusting God to a high degree.
 We are asking a Power greater than ourselves to change us.
 We are asking a Higher Power to remove our anxieties, rages, dishonesty, resentments, or anything that might be a shortcoming.

 This change that we undergo will strengthen our character and give us the ability to live our lives without nicotine.

 Made a list of all persons we had harmed, and became willing to make amends to them all.

-In this step even more strength is added to our program.
-If there is anybody we have harmed in our past, it is important get the guilt off our conscience.
+In this Step even more strength is added to our program.
+If there is anybody we have harmed in our past, it is important to get the guilt off our conscience.
 By making a list we become clear as to exactly who these people are.

 We may want to put ourselves at the top of the list.
 We are the ones who have probably suffered the most.
 On a constant basis we subjected our bodies to a poisonous substance.
 In the truest sense of the word we have done ourselves harm.

 Made direct amends to such people wherever possible, except when to do so would injure them or others.

 By letting ourselves receive the gift of freedom from nicotine, we are making amends.
 This is truly one of the finest gifts we can open for ourselves.
 Our bodies can begin to recover immediately and our general health has a good chance of improving.